iotempire/iotempower/doc/node_help/sgp30.rst

 - ``.with_filter``
-    - A filter function can be specified.
+    - You can specify a filter function.
     - See ``uhelp filter`` for more.